Victoria (British TV series): Critical reception

 The critics' reviews of the first series have been positive.
-On Rotten Tomatoes, the first series holds a rating of 80%, based on 40 reviews, with an average rating of 6.77/10.
+On Rotten Tomatoes, the series holds a rating of 80%, based on 40 reviews, with an average rating of 6.77/10.
 The site's consensus reads: "Strong performances by Jenna Coleman and Rufus Sewell hint at Downton-esque potential for Victoria, but the narrative falls just shy of that soapy mark."

 The second series holds a rating of 87%, based on 15 reviews, with an average rating of 6.17/10.
 The site's consensus reads: "Victoria's sophomore series finds this striking period drama returning with a second batch of episodes that are just as absorbing as its first."
 On Metacritic, the first series has a score of 67 out of 100, based on 22 critics, indicating "generally favourable reviews".

 Mehera Bonner of Marie Claire wrote: "Stunning, addictive...and ridiculously romantic".
 Matthew Gilbert of The Boston Globe wrote: "Captivating [and] unforgettable".
+In contrast, Hank Stuever of The Washington Post wrote of the first series "Predictable to the bone", and Verne Gay of Newsday of the second series, "it feels like sanitized history".